kwasniew/hyperbook/manuscript/preface.md

 > -- Mark Twain

-This book gives you full coverage of Hyperapp - a tiny framework for building rich web interfaces and probably the most capable 434 LOC you will on Github.
+This book gives you full coverage of Hyperapp - a tiny framework for building rich web interfaces and probably the most capable 422 LOC you will on GitHub.

 ## How to use it

 To benefit the most, read chapters in order.
-I will explain every single concept with code, images and words.
+We will explain every single concept with code, images and words.
 Later sections will build upon the previous ones, so don't skip anything.
-The book was designed to be a hands-on tutorial so have your code editor open all the time and code along with me.
+The book was designed to be a hands-on tutorial so have your code editor open all the time and code along with us.
 It's gonna be fun!

 ## How long does it take

-You will need about 4 hours because this book is 7 times longer than Hyperapp [source code](https://github.com/jorgebucaran/hyperapp/blob/master/src/index.js).
+You will need about 4 hours because this book is 7 times longer than Hyperapp [source code](https://github.com/jorgebucaran/hyperapp/blob/master/index.js).

 ## Prerequisites